davleop/2019-Undergrad-Research/README.md

 # 2019 Undergrad Research

-This a repository is research done under WTAMU at the Killgore Research Center.
+This repository is a research project done under WTAMU at the Killgore Research Center.

 Our front-end is running ```Java 11``` and then we used our backend code with ```Python 3.4.5```.

 ## Installation

 You have to have ```Python 3.4.*``` installed along with Java version 8 or newer.
-It may work for older versions but we will not be providing support for older versions or Python __or__ Java.
+It may work for older versions but we will not be providing support for older versions of Python __or__ Java.

 ```git clone https://github.com/davleop/2019-Undergrad-Research.git```